Terms of Service

 • Features may be added, modified, or removed without advance notice, provided that such changes do not materially impair your ability to complete in-progress Jobs or access funds already earned.

-• PhaseContract provides no uptime guarantees, service level agreements, or performance commitments during beta.
+• PhaseContract provides no uptime guarantees, service level agreements, or performance commitments during rollout.

 • Job amount limits, payout schedules, and other operational parameters may be adjusted as we learn from real usage.